What Is The Oily Skin Acne Connection?

 - The second thing to do in treating oily skin acne is stopping the production of excess oil with green tea extract, applied to the skin in a lotion or cream.

-- When pores have healed, it’s OK to seal them with acne care products that contain witch hazel.
+- When pores have healed, it’s OK to seal them with acne care products containing witch hazel that has skin-soothing and anti-inflammatory properties1.

 - Even if you have oily skin, sometimes you will need moisturizer for dry skin, especially on the sides of your face and along the jaw line.